nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 Encryption protects the backup file, not the place it is kept.
 Backups downloaded through the Admin UI or copied to external or long-term storage leave the protection of the host behind, so the storage location, the transfer channel, and who may retrieve a backup all need to be controlled to the same standard as the server itself.

 Enabling encryption changes the restore path.
 Confirm that a backup taken after the change can actually be decrypted and restored before relying on it, and repeat that check periodically.
-An encrypted backup that cannot be decrypted is a loss of availability, which for backups is as damaging as a loss of confidentiality.

 <a id="ug-sec-audit-log" class="anchor"></a>